EWPH Home

 Lower Blagrove Farm

-Lower Blagrove Farm is a traditional Devon longhouse with a slate roof.
-A fire in 1916 destroyed the property but the outbuildings were saved with help from Tiverton Police and neighbours.
-A telegram to South Molton Fire Brigade were unable to help due to a scarcity of horses and men: the presumption being that a large number of horses had been sent to the WWI Western Front,
+A fire in 1916 unfortunately destroyed much of the main house (see below) but the outbuildings were saved with help from Tiverton Police and neighbours.
+The nearby South Molton Fire Brigade were unable to attend due to a scarcity of horses and men: the presumption being that a large number of horses had been sent to the WWI Western Front,

 Farm Fire

-It is supposed that the fire originated from a deffective flue, whence it spread to the thatched roof.
+It is supposed that the fire originated from a defective flue, whence it spread to the thatched roof.
 The farm is in a lonely situation in a sparsely populated district nevertheless neighbours soon came to help, and did their best to fight the fire and save the furniture.
 Most of the contents of the house were got out in safety.

 A telegram asking for the Southmolton fire-engine and brigade elicited the information that owing to the scarcity of horses and men the engine could not be sent.